layilin/SP23-33852/_texts/sc-page018.md

 - Thy cattle likewise, as they drag the wain,
 - Charg'd from the beach; in spite of whips and shouts,
 - Will stop, will pant, will sink beneath the load;
-- A better fate deserving.— [185]
+- A better fate deserving.—— [185]
 - Besides, thy land itself is insecure:
 - For oft the glebe, and all its waving load,
 - Will journey, forc'd off by the mining rain;
 - And, with its faithless burden, disarrange
-- Thy neighbor's vale.
+- Thy neighbour's vale.
 So Markley-hill of old, [190]
 - As sung thy bard, Pomona, \(in these isles
-- Yet unadorn'd;) with all its spreading trees,
+- Yet unador'd;) with all its spreading trees,
 - Full fraught with apples, chang'd its lofty site.

 - BUT, as in life, the golden mean is best;